webslides/WebSlides/README.md

 Good karma and productivity.
 Just a basic knowledge of HTML and CSS is required.
 Designers, marketers, and journalists can now focus on the content.

 ### Features
-Version 0.1 (Jan 8, 2017):

-- Navigation (horizontal and vertical sliding): touchpad, keyboard shorcuts, and swipe.
+- Navigation (horizontal and vertical sliding): touchpad, keyboard shortcuts, and swipe.
 - Slide counter.
 - Permalinks: go to a specific slide.
+- Autoslide
 - Simple CSS alignments.
 Put content wherever you want (vertical centering...)
 - 40+ components: background images/videos, quotes, cards, covers...
 - Flexible blocks with auto-fill and equal height.